4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/Error Codes.md

 ## Error Codes

-The following sections list the error codes currently returned by iOS and OS X devices.
+The following sections list the error codes currently returned by iOS and macOS devices.
 Your software should *not* depend on these values, because they may change in future operating system releases.
 They are provided solely for informational purposes.